TheGlitch2701/challenge1PACS/README.md

     x[0]*x[1] + 4*x[0]*x[0]*x[0]*x[0] + x[1]*x[1] + 3*x[0]

-    using inverse decay and Finite Differences Method for the Gradient: CD.
+    using inverse decay and Finite Differences Method for the Gradient: FD.

     Gradient Descent converges in 65 iterations at the minimum: (-0.590551,0.295271) Value of the function in the last iteration: -1.37233